24 Hours Orthopaedic Emergency & Ambulance Service: +91 7028859555

 • By 7–8 years → Most children achieve normal alignment

 This is simply a part of how bones grow and develop.
+Regular checkups with an orthopaedic doctor can reassure parents during this phase.

 When Should Parents Be Concerned?